 At Dr. Rami Hamed Center we are proud to offer - as the only center in Dubai - the latest minimally invasive technique for treating anal fistula called VAAFT, Video Assisted Anal Fistula Treatment.
-This method is the only one that allows to treat anal fistula without pain, with very low recurrence rate and absolutely no incontinence risk.
-DRHC has huge record of success for vaaft surgery in Dubai.
+This method is the only one that allows treating anal fistula without pain, with a very low recurrence rate and absolutely no incontinence risk.
+DRHC has a huge record of success for vaaft surgery in Dubai.

-After careful evaluation with a proctological visit completed with anoscopy and, if necessary, endorectal 3D ultrasound, the anal fistula can be classified in simple or complex, depending on anal sphincters involvement (muscles involved in the continence mechanism).
+After careful evaluation with a proctological visit completed with anoscopy and, if necessary, endorectal 3D ultrasound, the anal fistula can be classified as simple or complex, depending on anal sphincter involvement (muscles involved in the continence mechanism).

 If the fistula is complex, therefore situated high in the anal canal and/or involving a considerable part of the sphincters, a more complex surgical approach needs to be used, paying the utmost attention in order not to damage the muscles involved in the continence mechanism.

 Traditional techniques, such as the ‘seton’ are extremely painful and cause a lot of discomfort to the patients because of the constant anal discharge together with the needing of 3 times a week painful medications.